-In 1506, work on the tomb was set aside when Julius insisted that Michelangelo work on painting the Sistine Chapel instead, and started diverting funds, meant for the tomb, to building St Peter’s.
+In 1506, work on the tomb was put on hold when Julius insisted that Michelangelo work on painting the Sistine Chapel instead, and started diverting funds, meant for the tomb, to building St Peter’s.

 At the time of the Pope’s death in 1513, the tomb was still unfinished and was never completed to the original specifications